Mom and Baby Health: A Research Review

 Also available in Spanish

-Breastfeeding and Latino children.
-Less than 50% of Latina moms still breastfeed their newborns by age 6 months.
+Breastfeeding and children.
+Not all mothers still breastfeed their newborns by age 6 months.
 Breastfeeding for 1 year or more resulted in a 47% reduction in obesity rates among Latino kids, and significantly protected kids from becoming obese through age 4, studies found.
 Breastfeeding also contains nutrients for proper infant development, reduces risk of asthma or allergies, and helps fight off viruses and bacteria.
 It also has been linked to higher IQ scores in later childhood.

 Also available in Spanish

 Breastfeeding and paid maternity leave, prenatal education, and workplace initiatives.
-Latina moms who took paid maternity leave breastfed for 2x times as long than those who didn’t.
+Moms who took paid maternity leave breastfed longer than those who didn’t.
 Latina moms are 20% more likely to breastfeed for 6 months in states with laws that enforce break-time from work or provisions for pumping.
 More than 90% of Latina moms in a nurse-plus-mom prenatal program started breastfeeding.

 Marketing of infant formula.
 Women reported that formula marketing decreased confidence in a mother’s ability to breastfeed, especially when supplied by healthcare practitioners/practices.
 Breastfeeding initiation and duration are improved for babies born in hospitals that participate in WHO’s Baby Friendly Hospital Initiative, which promotes breastfeeding and deemphasizes formula.